Biden entered September with $466 million, the campaign said — outpacing Trump

 The fervent giving by Democratic donors comes as some form of early voting begins in as many as 20 states, as Americans cast their ballots in a divisive presidential election and the Senate embarks on a high-stakes battle over the Supreme Court nomination.

-Democratic donors gave to “candidates up and down the ballot and orgs on the front lines of the impending judicial confirmation fight.
+Democratic donors gave to “candidates up and down the ballot and orgs [sic] on the front lines of the impending judicial confirmation fight.
 The grassroots is ready to fight to honor Justice Ginsburg’s legacy,” ActBlue tweeted Sunday.

 The cash infusion has given the Biden campaign an edge in advertisement spending, particularly in its ability to purchase costly ads in battleground states.
 Since August, the Biden campaign has outpaced the Trump campaign in television ad reservations, data show.
 These reservations were made to place ads at any point in the next six weeks of the general election campaign and beyond.